sahuruchi21/YouTube-Insight-Summarizer/README.md

 git commit -m "Add requirements.txt with all dependencies" git push origin main  # or use your branch name if different

+## ⚙️ Configuration
+Before running the app, make sure to set up your Google Gemini API key.
+You can do this by creating a .env file in the project's root directory and adding your API key:

+GOOGLE_API_KEY=YOUR_API_KEY
+Replace YOUR_API_KEY with your actual Gemini API key.